nikDemyankov/mobile-interview-app/README.md

  yarn test
 ```

-Or in jest watch mode
+Or in jest watch mode:

 ```
 yarn tdd